Ipseity01/E-commerce-Customer-Journey-Analysis/README.md

    ```
    **Insight**: A total of 5,000 users added items to their cart but never completed a purchase, representing a major drop-off point in the sales funnel.
 Targeted             interventions like abandoned cart emails, personalized discounts, or simplified checkout could help convert a portion of these users into paying customers.

+### Conclusion

+This project shows how SQL can be used to turn e-commerce data into clear, actionable insights.
+By looking at user activity, product performance, funnel drop-offs, and geo-device trends, it highlights both what’s working like strong repeat buying behavior, high apparel sales, and solid cart-to-purchase conversions and what needs attention, such as one-time buyers, cart abandonment, and reliance on seasonal sales spikes.

+The takeaways point toward opportunities to boost retention, improve the shopping funnel, and tap into high-value markets.
+Strategies like loyalty programs, abandoned cart campaigns, and expanding focus on international customers with higher LTV could help maximize both revenue and long-term growth.
+Overall, the analysis shows the real business value of applying SQL to customer journey data.